Monuments Class Projects

 Comments

-The Dalhousie Memorial Fountain, in Brechin Scotland is an interesting piece of history.
-It is in remembrance of Fox Maule Ramsay, 11th Earl of Dalhousie and Baron Panmure (1801-1874), Dalhousie was a Brechin native and British Secretary of State for War (1855-1858).
-While Fox Ramsay entered the position, Fox Ramsey was fighting alongside British, French, and Ottoman forces against Russia in the Crimean War.
-James Ramsey, is now the 17th Earl of Dalhousie.
-The earldom of Dalhousie started in 1619 when Lord George Ramsay got a letter from James VI to change his name to Lord Ramsay of Dalhousie.
+The Dalhousie Memorial Fountain, in Brechin, Scotland, is an interesting piece of history.
+It was erected in remembrance of Fox Maule Ramsay, 11th Earl of Dalhousie and Baron Panmure (1801-1874), Dalhousie was a native of Brechin who had served as the British Secretary of State for War (1855-1858).
+When Fox Ramsay entered the position, Britain was fighting alongside French and Ottoman forces against Russia in the Crimean War.
+The earldom of Dalhousie originated in 1619 when King James VI raised Sir George Ramsay as Lord Ramsay of Dalhousie.

-His son became Lord Ramsey of Kenington and Earl of Dalhousie.
-In 1852 Fox Maule Ramsay became the 2nd Baron Panmure.
+In 1852, Fox Maule Ramsay became the 2nd Baron Panmure.
 The name Baron Panmure came from his father William Maule, who was the 8th earl of Dalhousie.
 The Baron Panmure title ended with Ramey’s death in 1874.

-The Architect Sir, Robert Rowand Anderson (1834-1921) designed this Gothic Revival monument for Lady Christian Maule after a distinguished career which included the Medical Schools, in Edinburgh, the Scottish National Portrait Gallery, and Central Station Hotel, Glasgow.
-He was a leading Scottish architect towards the end of the19th century.
-He became widely known for church and school restorations.
+The architect, Sir, Robert Rowand Anderson (1834-1921), designed this Gothic Revival monument after a distinguished career that included designing the Medical Schools, in Edinburgh, the Scottish National Portrait Gallery, and Central Station Hotel, in Glasgow.
+He was a leading Scottish architect in the late 19th century and was widely known for church and school restorations.
 Anderson was knighted for his services to architecture in 1902.
-He was also chosen to design alterations to Balmoral Castle by King Edward V.
+He was also chosen to design alterations to Balmoral Castle by King Edward VII.